PewDiePie bro army sneaks meme-filled ad page onto WSJ.com

 PewDiePie's bro army has hit back at a publisher that hit him first.

 The Wall Street Journal's website was compromised with an page supporting PewDiePie in his race to stay YouTube's most-subscribed channel.
-The page, which claimed the WSJ was apologizing to the YouTube star and had fired journalists who misrepresented him, before asking people to subscribe to his channel and including a string of memes.
+The page, which claimed the WSJ was apologizing to the YouTube star and had fired journalists who misrepresented him, asked people to subscribe to his channel and included a string of memes.

-Pewdiepie, whose real name is Felix Kjellberg, has been YouTube's most-subscribed channel for more than five years, but in the recent weeks his fanbase -- known as the bro army -- has been advocating on his behalf fend off another channel topping his.
+Pewdiepie, whose real name is Felix Kjellberg, has been YouTube's most-subscribed channel for more than five years, but in the recent weeks he and his fanbase -- known as the bro army -- have been advocating to fend off another channel topping his.
 T-Series, a channel with Indian movie trailers and music videos, is operated by an Indian music record label and film production company of the same name.
+At 77 million subscribers, PewDiePie's channel leads T-Series by about 1.4 million.
+(The next-closest channel has 44 million.)

 A representative for Dow Jones, the publisher of the Journal, said the company has removed the page, which was operated by WSJ Custom Solutions, a unit of the company's advertising arm.
 It's a "branded content" unit that produces advertising pages that have many of the hallmarks of a news report.
 The page wasn't affiliated with The Wall Street Journal newsroom, and the Journal's publishing system is "completely separate" from the one used by WSJ Custom Solutions, he added.